TSltd/phase_router_rs/ReadMe.md

 4. **Intersects two transformed matrices**
 5. **Extracts up to `k` connections per row**

-This effectively turns routing into intersection of intervals on a circle, rather than matching in a matrix.
+Routing reduces to intersection of intervals on a circle (O(1) per candidate), instead of scanning or materializing matrices.

 This produces a **low-skew, degree-weighted routing** without solving a global optimization problem.